WIXOSS: Anime

 selector infected WIXOSS, produced by J.C.Staff, is directed by Takuya Satō and written by Mari Okada, with character designs by Kyuta Sakai and music by Maiko Iuchi of I've Sound.
 The first season aired on MBS between April 3 and June 19, 2014, and was simulcast by Funimation in North America and Crunchyroll in other territories outside Japan.
 The opening theme is "killy killy JOKER" by Kanon Wakeshima and the ending theme is "realize -Yume no Matsu Basho-" (realize -夢の待つ場所-, realize -Where Our Dreams Are Waiting-) by Cyua.
-A second season, title selector spread WIXOSS aired between in October 4 and December 20, 2014.
+A second season, title selector spread WIXOSS aired between October 4 and December 20, 2014.
 The opening theme is "world's end, girl's rondo" by Wakeshima, whilst the ending theme is "Undo -Ashita e no Kioku-" (Undo -明日への記憶-, Undo -A Memory For Tomorrow) by Cyua.
 An animated film, selector destructed WIXOSS, was released in Japanese theaters by Warner Bros.
 Pictures on February 13, 2016.

 A new anime project featuring new characters, titled Lostorage incited WIXOSS, aired from October 7 to December 23, 2016, and was simulcast by Crunchyroll.
 Katsushi Sakurabi is directing the new anime, with Michihiro Tsuchiya writing the scripts, Takamitsu Satou designing the characters, Maiko Iuchi composing the music, and J.C.Staff returning to produce the animation.
 The opening theme is "Lostorage" by Yuka Iguchi while the ending theme is "undeletable" by Cyua.
 Another season, Lostorage conflated WIXOSS aired from April 6 to June 22, 2018.
 The first episode was released as an original video animation bundled with the SP-32 Selector Collection trading card set on December 14, 2017.
 The opening theme is "Unlock" by Iguchi while the ending theme is "I" by Cyua.

 A new television series was announced on March 26, 2020, which was originally set to premiere in 2020.
 Titled WIXOSS Diva(A)Live, it aired from January 9 to March 27, 2021.
 Masato Matsune is directing the new anime, with Gō Tamai writing the scripts, Ui Shigure designing the characters, Maiko Iuchi composing the music, and J.C.Staff returning to produce the animation.
 Crunchyroll licensed the series.

+An animated PV celebrating the original anime's 10th anniversary, titled selector loth WIXOSS, was released on YouTube on April 26, 2024.